robjohncox/uwsgi-monitor-playground/research.md

 * NGINX request times, latencies, response codes
 * UWSGI requests (more detailed than NGINX)
 * RabbitMQ, Memcached, Postgresql etc etc
+* Application specific metrics using hand rolled metrics exporters.

 Each set of metrics is added to Prometheus by configuring a metrics exporter.
-These are ready made and available for most popular software that we use, and it is also quite simple to write your own, which is important given that Google advises you need a combination of black-box and white-box metrics for your applications to be able to effectively monitor them.
+These are ready made and available for a lot of popular software packages, and it is also quite simple to write your own, which is important given that Google advises you need a combination of black-box and white-box metrics for your applications to be able to effectively monitor them.

 There is one caveat on the exporters that are already available for things like UWSGI, RabbitMQ and Memcached.
 These turned out to be quite hard to install (and in the scope of this experiment, I gave up).
-To use these we would need to either put a lot of effort into getting these working, write our own, or start using Docker (which seemed to be the __easy__ way to use them).
-As a side note, this is something we need to keep an eye on, although we are not convinced it is the right time to containerize our own software, we may find that more and more of the software packages require the use of containers.
+To use these you would need to either put a lot of effort into getting these working, write your own, or use Docker (which seemed to be the __easy__ way to use them).
+As a side note, this is something to keep an eye on, we may be moving towards a time where even if our own applications are not utilising containers, we may need to start using container technologies for the installation of other software packages, as this becomes the standard approach to packaging and distributing software.
+This does not seem like a bad thing.

 #### Viewing metrics